Skip to main content

 Can I drink alcohol while taking metronidazole?

-Do not drink alcohol while you're taking metronidazole, including the 2 days after you finish.
+Do not drink alcohol while you're taking metronidazole tablets or liquid or using suppositories.
+Continue to avoid alcohol for 2 days after you finish your treatment.
 This gives the medicine time to leave your body.

 This is important because metronidazole can react with alcohol to cause a number of side effects.
 These include feeling and being sick, stomach pain, hot flushes, a pounding heartbeat (palpitations) and a headache.